Coffee and Work

 What do we learn?
 Who decides what we learn?
 Why do we learn?

 These questions are constantly part of my reflection, independent of the position I assume in learning environments.
 Teaching is a relational activity in continuous motion.
 From a physical point of view, I like to move around in a classroom and walk from here to there and from there to here.
 From a temporal point of view, I appreciate sharing the spotlight, leaving the stage for students to do their thinking, and writing, and speaking, not necessarily in this order.
 In a world where we are often too busy to do these activities, I strive to create an environment where students understand the general rules of the world where we live but are able to see how they can bend such rules to improve our existing practices.
 I admit I often fail in my aspirations because we lack time.
-Still, at each interaction, I always give my best to share what I know and inspire students to connect what they know to what I just shared.
+Still, at each interaction, I always give my best to share what I know and inspire students to assume ownership of their learning process.

 More about my teaching philosophy